Projects lets you organize your project by grouping resources into one entity.

 In Projects, you can create a project, associate resources with your project, and also delete a project or Resource links.
 You may want to open a tile to view its content as well as add items to a tile.
 This topic describes those procedures.

-6.2 introduced the ability to organize Projects into folders.
+6.2 introduces the ability to organize Projects into folders.
 On the Projects page, you have the ability to create a project or a folder.

 If a folder is created, the user is then taken to that folder where they can create another folder or a project.
 It helps to organize projects into folders based on categories like product campaigns, location, translation languages, and so on.